paultopia/math4ls/probability.md

 - Warrants and arrests must be supported by "probable cause."

 - A civil plaintiff must ordinarily prove her case by a "preponderance" of the evidence, which is usually understood to mean that the elements of her case are more likely than not to be true.

+- FRE 401(a) provides that the first element of the test for relevant evidence is that "it has any tendency to make a fact more or less probable than it would be without the evidence."

+- Torts cases face the perennial problem of "loss of a chance," when the plaintiff's evidence shows, for example, that absent the defendant's negligence he would have had a 25% chance of surviving, and the defendant reduced that chance.

+- Finally, every area of law will sometimes make use of statistical evidence at trial, presented by expert witnesses.

+You need to know how to work with probabilistic ideas because you won't be able to avoid them in the practice of law.

+Unfortunately, many lawyers, and even (especially?) many judges, are extraordinarily ignorant of probability and statistics.
+(Statistics will be a separate explainer, but of course the two go together.)
+This is unfortunate, but also provides opportunities for lawyers who aren't actually terrified of a few numbers to serve an important role on litigation teams, and even potentially win some cases over their clueless opponents.

+## But I went to law school because I'm scared of math!

+Don't worry.
+I'm not trying to turn you into a data scientist here.
+For ordinary day-to-day legal understanding, you don't need any math more advanced than 8th grade algebra.

 # Joint Probabilities